Improving Your Condition

 Clay received his undergraduate degree in Human Nutrition, Foods, and Exercise from Virginia Tech in 2013 and his DPT in 2017 from Virginia Commonwealth University.

 Annie Cohen, PT, DPT

-Annie joined VCU Sports Medicine Physical Therapy in 2017 after working with orthopedic and neurology patients since 2006.
-She enjoys treating all orthopedic conditions including post-op recovery, joint disease, and muscle injury.
+Annie joined VCU Sports Medicine Physical Therapy in 2017 after working with orthopaedic and neurology patients since 2006.
+She enjoys treating all orthopaedic conditions including post-op recovery, joint disease, and muscle injury.
 She is certified in BIG treatment for Parkinson’s Disease and has experience working with patients with Multiple Sclerosis.

 Annie competed for the University of Virginia Varsity Swim Team as an undergraduate and extended her athletic career in the sport of Triathlon.
 She now enjoys endurance challenges, including keeping up with her growing family.